 - a.
 Must have completed all of the academic requirements of the tenth grade. - b.
 Must be a Georgia resident. - c.
 Minimum SAT I combined score of 970 (ACT 21); minimum SAT I verbal score of 530 (ACT 23) to qualify for CPC credit in English or social science courses; minimum SAT I math score of 530 (ACT 22) to qualify for CPC credit in math courses. - d.
-Minimum high school cumulative grade point average of 3.0 in academic subjects. - Must be on track to complete the required high school CPC requirements by the end of the senior year.
+Minimum high school cumulative grade point average of 3.0 in academic subjects. - e.
+Must be on track to complete the required high school CPC requirements by the end of the senior year.

-Applicants for the Accel Program must submit the following to the Director of Admissions:
+Applicants for the Accel Program must submit the following:

 - a.
 A properly completed application for admission, a \$20 non-refundable application fee, and a completed immunization form. - b.
-A letter of recommendation from the high school counselor/principal. - c.
-Written consent from the parent or guardian if the student is a minor. - d.
+High school transcript showing GPA credits to date. - c.
+SAT/ACT scores. - d.
 A properly completed Accel Program application form.
+(Must be completed online at www.gacollege411.org)

-For more information on the Accel Program, please contact the Assistant Director of Admissions, at (229) 317-6747, or Ms. Elizabeth Gassel, Accel Program Advisor, at (229) 317-6733.
+For more information on the Accel Program, please contact the Director of Admissions, at (229) 317-6747, or Ms. Amy Foster, Accel Program Advisor, at (229) 317-6506.